-- 9.14 Green and Blue infrastructure is a network of integrated multi-functional spaces and features, not just individual elements, and comprises a number of different types of space including:
+- 9.15 Green and blue infrastructure is a network of integrated multi-functional spaces and features, not just individual elements, and comprises a number of different types of space including:

 - Parks and Gardens (public and private).

 - Natural and semi-natural greenspaces

 - Green Corridors

-- · Outdoor sports facilities
+- Outdoor sports facilities

 - Amenity Green Space

 - Play provision for children and teenagers

 - Allotments

 - Cemeteries and churchyard

 - Accessible countryside in urban fringe areas

 - River corridors, waterways, SuDS (blue infrastructure)

-- · Green roofs and walls
+- Green roofs and walls

 - Street-level greening

-- 9.15 Benefits derived from this network include the promotion of a healthy and thriving natural environment, support for climate change resilience, personal health and well-being benefits and supporting prosperous communities.
-To deliver these benefits it is imperative that opportunities are taken to protect, strengthen and enhance the different elements of the green infrastructure network and to promote the linkages which help to maximise the benefits which it can deliver.
+- 9.16 Benefits derived from this network include the promotion of a healthy and thriving natural environment, support for climate change resilience, personal health and wellbeing benefits and supporting prosperous communities.
+To deliver these benefits it is imperative that opportunities are taken to protect, strengthen and enhance the different elements of the green and blue infrastructure network and to promote the linkages which help to maximise the benefits which it can deliver.
 In addition to seeking the provision of on-site elements of multifunctional green infrastructure on development sites, opportunities to utilise biodiversity gains on site and off site will be supported particularly were this contributes to meeting objectives within the Nature Recovery Network plans.

-- 9.16 The Government recently produced a 25 year Environment Plan which highlighted the value of the green infrastructure in delivering a wide range of environmental, social and economic benefits.
-The NPPF identifies the key role which green infrastructure can play in supporting and enabling healthy lifestyles and in mitigating environmental harms such as poor air quality.
+- 9.17 The government recently produced a 25 year Environment Plan which highlighted the value of the green infrastructure in delivering a wide range of environmental, social and economic benefits.
+The NPPF identifies the key role which green infrastructure

+can play in supporting and enabling healthy lifestyles and in mitigating environmental harms such as poor air quality.

-- 9.17 The provision of Green Infrastructure will be actively sought on all development sites identified within the Local Plan and will form a key element in the masterplanning and design of the strategic development site proposals.
-Further strategic guidance on green infrastructure provision will be set out in a Green Infrastructure SPD
+9.18 The provision of green infrastructure will be actively sought on all development sites and will form a key element in the masterplanning and design of the strategic development site proposals in the Local Plan.
+Further strategic guidance on green infrastructure provision will be set out in a Green Infrastructure SPD.